SeanKilleen/seankilleen.github.io/_posts/2012-01-09-fix-crystal-reports-2008-default-printer-is-not-available-andor-un-expandable-collapsed-sections-field-notes.md

 > default printer is not available.

-Oftentimes, this will be accompanied by a strange behavior that will cause reports (or subreports) to look completely collapsed, like the following image:
+Oftentimes, this will be accompanied by a strange behavior that will cause reports (or sub-reports) to look completely collapsed, like the following image:

 ![Collapsed Crystal Reports]({{site.post-images}}//CrystalReports_CollapsedSectionProblem.png)